 Saeideh Valipour PhD student in Computer Science.
 Areas of research: machine learning, text mining |

-Alumni Tallayeh Razzaghi, Postdoc (now assistant professor at University of Oklahoma); Ankit Kulshrestha, Ph.D. (now research scientist in quantum computing group at Fujitsu Research USA); Xiaoyuan Liu, Ph.D. (now research scientist in quantum computing group at Fujitsu Research USA); Hayato Ushijima-Mwesigwa, Ph.D. (now research scientist in quantum computing group at Fujitsu Research USA); Ruslan Shaydulin, Ph.D. (now quantum computing researcher at JPMorgan Chase, former postdoc at Argonne National Laboratory); Justin Sybrandt, Ph.D. (now at Google Brain); Ehsan Sadrfaridpour, Ph.D. (now data scientist at Lowe's); Varsha Chauhan, M.Sc. (now software engineer at Amazon); Emmanuel John, M.Sc. (now software engineer at Epic Systems); Krish Matta (now student at CMU); Zirou Qiu, M.Sc. (now Ph.D. student in University of Virginia); Mikita Yankouski, B.Sc. (now at Blackboud Systems); Angelo Carrabba, B.Sc., Honors Thesis (now at Google); Grace Glenn, B.Sc., Honors Thesis (now at Foursquare);
+Alumni Tallayeh Razzaghi, Postdoc (now associate professor at University of Oklahoma); Farah Alshanik, Ph.D. (co-supervised with Amy Apon, now assistant professor in Jordan University of Science and Technology); Ankit Kulshrestha, Ph.D. (now senior research scientist in quantum computing group at Fujitsu Research USA); Xiaoyuan Liu, Ph.D. (now senior research scientist in quantum computing group at Fujitsu Research USA); Hayato Ushijima-Mwesigwa, Ph.D. (now senior research scientist in quantum computing group at Fujitsu Research USA); Ruslan Shaydulin, Ph.D. (now quantum computing researcher at JPMorgan Chase, former postdoc at Argonne National Laboratory); Justin Sybrandt, Ph.D. (now at Google DeepMind); Ehsan Sadrfaridpour, Ph.D. (now research scientist at Moderna); Anthony Angonne, M.Sc.; Varsha Chauhan, M.Sc. (first position is software engineer at Amazon); Emmanuel John, M.Sc. (first position is software engineer at Epic Systems); Krish Matta (now student at CMU); Zirou Qiu, M.Sc. (now at Meta); Mikita Yankouski, B.Sc. (first position at Blackboud Systems); Angelo Carrabba, B.Sc., Honors Thesis (first position in Google); Grace Glenn, B.Sc., Honors Thesis (first position at Foursquare); Nathan Manning B.Sc.

 Our Research Group in News